Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### How to update a slot
 In case you need to update any information in the slot description, please use SPCTL  offers update-slot command.

+Strictly speaking, you can use the same account for all three functions, but we recommend separating them.
+You'll be able to change the Action account and Token receiver account, but only one provider can be created under an authority account, and it cannot be changed.